 A look at the February 1994 issue of British C64 magazine, Commodore Format.

-CF had – as you’ll know if you’ve been reading every installment of Issue Review up to now – been managing its readers’ expectations well and preparing for this moment: this was the first issue of Commodore Format without any games to review.
+CF had been managing its readers’ expectations well and preparing for this moment: this was the first issue of Commodore Format without any games to review.
 It was extraordinarily well handled and didn’t even mention the fact, flagging up so many other things you could do with your machine this winter.
 Another powerful front cover invited readers to follow the instructions and design, code and debug their own games.
 You started with the Rowlands’ boys (they of Mayhem fame) who, each month, took you through the planning stages of a game from the inspiration to recognising the C64’s limits; basically, everything you do before you turn on your computer.
 Then it was over to Paul Black for the hard stuff (using CF‘s own software from the previous months), and Jason Finch took care of everything else – including answering any questions.
 If you’re one of the many people interested in learning to code the C64 in modern times, it’s really worth having a look through Commodore Format from issue 39 onwards – over the course of a year, the tutorials pretty much add up to an incredible “how to”, and they’re minus the dry feel of any books you might find.

 SOME UNEXPECTED FUN